Karol002/Gym-Guru/README.md

 </p>
 </details>

-# RUN INSTRUCTION
+# START-UP MANUAL
-Below, after expanding the collapsed section you can find a Project run instruction:
+Below, after expanding the collapsed section you can find instructions for running the project:

-<details><summary>Run insctruction</summary>
+<details><summary>Start up manual</summary>
 <p>

 1. Set the server port to 8080 in application.properties file.